 The Island has over 500 miles of well-maintained and signposted footpaths, around 30 miles of Heritage Coastline and more than half of the Island is recognised as an Area of Outstanding Natural Beauty.
 Add to this the good quality 4 star accommodation at The Swiss Cottage and better than average UK weather, it’s easy to see why walking is so popular on this holiday Island – come over and see for yourself!!

 Or why not let our friends Bill and Jackie at The Hambledon Hotel (just around the corner) arrange all your walks for you!

 Step by Step Walking Holidays offer a blend of the Island’s finest, most exhilarating walks and also provide you with great quality, en-suite accommodation in which to relax afterwards.

-Fancy something to eat whilst you are out, then also try our friends Paul & Wendy’s Tea room, garden and restaurant (where our son Charlie manages front of house for them) www.vernoncottage.co.uk or Tim’s culinary delights at www.morgansofshanklin.co.uk
+Fancy something to eat whilst you are out, then also try our friends Paul & Wendy’s Tea room, garden and restaurant and Tourist Information Office www.vernoncottage.co.uk or Tim’s culinary delights at www.morgansofshanklin.co.uk

 Isle Of Wight Steam Railway